So many old Indian ways are becoming trendy across the world today. Look at yoga, meditation, ayurveda, turmeric...

 To start with, we picked a georgette dupatta from a salwar suit that had been gifted to me.
 I had never worn the dupatta as it was not to my taste.
 One of my daughter's frocks was of similar material, and i loved it.
 So i asked her to replicate it with this dupatta.

 The outcome is shown here.
 A lovely, flowy creation, all flowery and pretty and feminine.
-Just what a 7 year old girl would love to wear to a birthday party.
+Just what a little girl would love to wear to a birthday party.

 What's more, probably no other kid in the world has the same frock, so that makes it a designer creation!
 My daughter and i were ecstatic, and so was my tailor.